Last Updated: November, 2016

 Under the present rate structures in U.S. energy markets, utilities' revenues depend on the amount of energy they produce and deliver to consumers.
-This type of system makes utilities averse to conservation and efficiency measures because their implementation ultimately cuts into profits by decreasing sales and therefore revenues.
-"Decoupling" removes the pressures placed on utilities to sell as much energy as possible by eliminating the relationship between revenues and sales volume.
-Under such a compensation scheme, revenues are "decoupled" from sales and are instead allowed to adjust so that utilities receive fair compensation regardless of fluctuations in sales.
-Decoupling policies are in place in many states for both electric and gas utilities.
+This system discourages utilities from enacting conservation and efficiency measures because they would decrease sales, and therefore revenues.
+"Decoupling" is a regulatory mechanism that removes the pressure on utilities to sell as much energy as possible by eliminating the relationship between revenues and sales volume.
+Under this system, revenues are "decoupled" from sales and are instead allowed to adjust so that utilities receive fair compensation regardless of fluctuations in sales.
+There are various ways to decouple rates, all with the same purpose of separating revenue from sales volume.
 For more detailed information on revenue decoupling policies please click here.

 At present, 23 states and the District of Columbia have decoupling policies in place.
 Of these, 14 states offer decoupling to both their electric and gas utilities; four states offer it only to natural gas utilities and five states and the District of Columbia offer decoupling only to the electric utilities.

 Decoupling is one of many incentives for utilities to invest in energy efficiency.
 To promote greater energy efficiency, decoupling policies should be combined with other policies that incentivize energy efficiency, including Energy Efficiency Resource Standards (EERS) which require utilities to meet energy-saving targets with customer efficiency programs.
 For more information about EERS, please click here.